 Academic Offense Information

-The University Senate Rules contain specific requirements for handling academic offense issues.
+The University Senate Rules also contain specific requirements for handling academic offense issues.
 In the event an instructor suspects a student may have plagiarized or cheated, the instructor will invite the student to meet with the course instructor and the department chair (or a designated faculty member) to ask the student what happened.
 This is the student's opportunity to explain what happened.

 If, after the meeting, the instructor determines the student's action constitutes an academic offense, the student will receive a letter informing him or her of the penalty imposed.